 Treatment is tailored for each individual.
-In general terms, early onset of HS is usually treated medically, whereas more longstanding and severe HS may benefit from surgical intervention, especially if there are various affected sites.
+In general terms, early HS is usually treated with medication, whereas more longstanding and severe HS may benefit from both medication and surgery, especially if multiple sites are affected.

-What treatment is available for a sudden flare of HS, such as a new painful
+What treatment is available for a sudden flare of HS, such as a new painful boil?

-A warm flannel applied to the affected skin or taking a bath may encourage drainage of pus Painkillers, such as non-steroidal anti-inflammatories (NSAIDs), can help with the pain and inflammation A course of antibiotics may be needed if there is any evidence of infection Surgical treatment to lance a boil (incision & drainage of the pus) A steroid injection into the boil is sometimes considered by dermatologists
+- A warm flannel applied to the affected skin or taking a bath may encourage drainage of pus. - Painkillers, such as non-steroidal anti-inflammatories (NSAIDs), can help with the pain and inflammation. - A mild topical steroid can sometimes reduce the inflammation (redness, swelling and pain). - A course of antibiotics may be needed if there is any evidence of infection. - Surgical treatment to lance the boil (incision) and drainage of the pus. - A steroid injection into the boil is sometimes considered by dermatologists.